Mathmos Telstar Lava Lamp

 Not any type of light bulb can be used.
 It has to be an incandescent spot light of 30 watt.
 Otherwise the lamp wont work; it is primarily used as a heat source.

 Manufacturer: Mathmos Ltd. Unit 4, Holton Road, Poole Dorset BH16 6LG, United Kingdom.

-Other versions: Available in several colours liquid.
+Other versions: Available in several colours of wax.

 Despite many people think the Telstar lava lamp is from the sixties, it was designed in the early 90’s and it is in production ever since.

 The incandescent light bulb used is one of the last exceptions in Europe.
 All other incandescent bulbs are forbidden, except for some special lamps used in the industry.
 The heat of the lamp is necessary to guarantee the operation of the liquids in the bottle.
-The reflector light bulbs can be bought in specialized lamp shops, online and off course at the Mathmos company.
+The reflector light bulbs can be bought in specialised lamp shops, online and off course at the Mathmos company.